svolpe43/cfsh/README.md

 #### mk \<type\> \<stack_name\>
 The `mk` command will create a stack of type \<type\> with the name \<stack_name\>.
 This command can only be used to make cf stacks.

-`mk` can make a stack of any type as long as a cf template exists for that type.
-To create your own stack type, simply drop a cf template into the the `cf` directory with the file name following this convention: `<type>.json`.
-This ensures that the `mk` command can find your cf template.
-For example, condsider that you were to put a cf template in the cf directory named logging.json.
+`mk` can make a stack of any type as long as a CloudFormation template exists for that type.
+To create your own stack type, simply drop a CF template into the the `cf` directory with the file name following this convention: `<type>.json`.
+This ensures that the `mk` command can find your CF template.
+For example, condsider that you were to put a CF template in the cf directory named logging.json.
 By running `mk logging my-logging-stack`, Cfsh will create a stack using the logging.json template and the stack name will be my-logging-stack.
 Once the stack is complete you can `cd` into that stack and `ls` to see its resources.

 #### rm \<stack_name\>
 The `rm` commnand deletes the stack specified by \<stack_name\>.

 #### up \<type\> \<stack_name\>
-The `up` command updates the stack specified by \<stack_name\> with the cf template that shares the same name as the one it used to create it.
+The `up` command updates the stack specified by \<stack_name\> with the CloudFormation template that shares the same name as the one it used to create it.

 ## Stack Plugin